JAC-CS-Programming-4-W24/Notes/4.5-Sets/README.md

 # Starter and Unit tests

-Use the provided starter to implement the class `IdSet<T>` as it is setup.
-It uses the class `Cell<T>` and the enum `State` to store information about the contents of the array.
+Use the provided starter to implement the class `IdSet[S]` as it is set up.
+It uses the class `Cell[T]` and the enum `State` to store information about the contents of the array.

-The unit tests in `TestIdSet` are provided to check your progress, but does not guarantee that your implementation is entirely correct.
+The unit tests in `test_id_set.py` are provided to check your progress, but does not guarantee that your implementation is entirely correct.

+## Restrictions:

+* Elements must be stored in an array using `our_array.py`, not a list or any other data structure (It's a learning process :) ).

+## Marking Criteria

+### Code Quality
+*    Type hinting is an ABSOLUTE requirement!
+*    Decent comments
+*    Function documentation
+*    Follow the guidelines in the student notes [GuideLines](https://jac-cs-programming-4-w24.github.io/Notes/#/GuideLines)

+### Functionality
+*    ID-set operations must work as described here.

 # Submission

-Implement your solution in Python.

-Submit using Git by following the instructions (in `assignments` directory on the GitHub repository).

-## Style

-Your program should be clear and well commented.
-It must follow the "420-4P6 Style Checklist" (in `assignments` directory on the GitHub repository).
+On LEA, submit a `.txt` file with the commit ID of your submission.`